SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

             println("Not safe for humans")
     }

 *Rationale: Braces indicate that a new block of code is about to begin.
-Insetting the case statements within a switch statement makes it clear that they are part of that switch statement's code block, rather than existing at the same level and scope as the code before and after the switch block.
+Indenting the case statements within a switch statement makes it clear that they are part of that switch statement's code block, rather than existing at the same level and scope as the code before and after the switch block.
 This also gives a consistent approach to nesting for all control flow blocks, rather than treating switch as special.
-It is also consistent with the insetting of case for enums.*
+It is also consistent with the indenting of case for enums.*

 Braces for multi-part control flow blocks such as ``if``, ``else if`` and ``else`` should appear on the same line as their keywords::